 The History of the Hills

-The land now called WildWood Hills Farmstead sits with the cobble ridges to it’s back, our northern boundary extending across a large area of woods and water, and the wooded hills rolling forth from our southern boundary.
-These are part of the varied landscape that makes the Foothills to the Adirondack Mountains.
+The land now called WildWood Hills Farmstead sits with the cobble ridges to it’s back, extending across a large area of woods and water, and wooded hills rolling forth.
+These are part of the varied landscape that makes the Foothills to the Adirondack Mountains so special.

 The shape of the land here was formed by many factors.
 Early geological history of the Adirondack area indicates that a swelling of the Earth’s crust made a dome formation about 20 million years ago, which has crackled and eroded into the mountain range we see today.
 This is a somewhat unusual type of mountain creation as opposed to the more commonly thought of and exemplified tectonic plate shifts and collisions which often form longer mountain ranges.
 Our local rock ridges would have then been carved out and faces of bedrock exposed by the sliding, scraping retreat (melt) of the glaciers, up until about 20,000 years ago.
 Since then, the only natural geological acts on the landscape has been the slow leveling shift that happens to hills over millennia due to weathering and erosion and woody growth toppling over.
 Combating that, is the continuing tectonic rise of the Adirondack dome at a rate of about 1 foot per century (that is actually a lot!).